Toyota in Formula One: Haas F1 Team partnership

-On 11 October 2024, Haas F1 Team announced a technical partnership with Toyota that sees the team receive design, technical and manufacturing services from Toyota Gazoo Racing, while Ferrari would continue to provide power units and other components.
+On 11 October 2024, Haas F1 Team announced a technical partnership with Toyota that sees the team receive design, technical and manufacturing services from Toyota Gazoo Racing, while Ferrari would continue to provide power units and other components until 2028.
 During the announcement, Toyota chairman Akio Toyoda emphasised that the deal does not signify Toyota's full-fledged return to the sport.
 Instead, the company highlighted that the deal would provide an opportunity for its engineers, staff and drivers to experience Formula One.
 A few months later in January 2025, TGR director of global motorsport Masaya Kaji said that Toyota is looking into returning into Formula One.
+In December 2025, Haas and Toyota announced a title sponsorship, with Haas entering the 2026 season as TGR Haas F1 Team.